 One dark autumn night, when I was enjoying a cup of coffee and looking through some photos, my friend Dima messaged me saying that he had accidentally discovered a rather big and interesting abandoned site.
-We started studying satellite images and the more I looked at the map the more I was convinced that this was definitely not a cowshed or a cell company facility but something really exciting.
-After we did some research we found out that the site was nothing else but a deserted missile corps military base, the remains of the famous “nuclear shield”.

 As a rule, it is nearly impossible to find information about facilities like this one: despite the fact that Belarus gave up its nuclear weapons in 1993 and a complete disarmament followed, an atmosphere of secrecy and almost mystical fear surrounds such objects.
 Some nuggets of information can be extracted from memoirs written by soldiers who used to serve there.
 That was the kind of search we conducted, successfully finding out purpose and function of nearly every building on the site.